Seneca-SCPA/Applied-Problem-Solving/docs/documenting-logic.md

 3. Which button was tapped?
     A. ADD  :
-            1. Add 1 to count
+            1. ASSIGN: count = count + 1 <---- Note: Add 1 to the count
-            2. Repeat from step:2
+            2. REPEAT: from step 2

     B. DONE :
             1. DISPLAY: